3. Scale and Projections

 3.5 Conclusion

 In this chapter, we have explored the concepts of scale, resolution, and projection.
-There are hundreds of projections, each which distorts the world in a slightly different way.
-Keep in mind that all maps have a scale and there are a few important ways to indicate this scale.
+There are hundreds of projections, each of which distorts the world in a slightly different way.
+Keep in mind that all maps have a scale, and there are a few important ways to indicate this scale.
 All maps also use a projection that can be formed from a developable surface and can preserve one or two properties at most.

 Resources